GoogleChrome/developer.chrome.com/site/en/blog/building-for-the-web/index.md

 {% Aside %} This is part one of a two part mini series on the capable web.
 Be sure to also read [How Fugu is my browser? and How Fugu is the web?](/blog/how-fugu/)! {% endAside %}

-Nowadays, if you want to build an app, you have several ways of doing it.
-You can build a platform-specific app for the platforms you care about, like, for example, Windows, Android, and iOS.
-In which case, technically, you would build three apps.
-You can also build a (progressive) web app, possibly _on top_ of platform-specific apps.
+If you want to build an app, you have several ways of doing it.
+You can build a platform-specific app for the platforms you care about, for example, Windows, Android, and iOS.
+In which case you would build three apps.
+You can also build a (progressive) web app, possibly _in addition to_ platform-specific apps.
 Alternatively, you can choose a cross-platform framework such as [Electron.js](https://www.electronjs.org/) or [Ionic](https://ionicframework.com/) that promises to let you write once and run anywhere.
-This very site being about the web, let me begin by walking you through three extraordinary examples of apps whose makers chose to build for the web.
+This very site being about the web, let me begin by walking you through three extraordinary examples of apps whose makers chose to _also_ build for the web.

 ## Beacon cases that demonstrate the web's abilities

-Photoshop has for a longtime been recognized as one of the last bastions of high quality apps that supposedly would never make it to the web platform.
+I always saw Photoshop as one of the last bastions of high quality apps that supposedly would never make it to the web platform.
 Forget that—this last bastion has finally fallen.
-With [Photoshop now on the web](https://web.dev/ps-on-the-web/), Adobe, together with Chromium engineering, has managed to get a version of Photoshop running in the browser that can serve as the new beacon showcase of what is possible on the web.
+With [Photoshop](https://web.dev/ps-on-the-web/), Adobe, together with Chromium engineering, has managed to get a beta version of Photoshop running in the browser that can serve as the new beacon showcase of what is possible on the web.
+In it, you can try out the commenting workflow and test some early Photoshop editing features Adobe is piloting on the web.
+You and your collaborators can now open and view Photoshop cloud documents in the browser, provide feedback, and make basic edits all in one place without having to download or launch the app.

 <figure>
   {% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/bobe9QD2jUL0hTbpnNMU.png", alt="Adobe Photoshop running in the browser.", width="800", height="500" %}